-The Public Archaeology Twitter Conference (PATC or Patsy to friends henceforth) is to be held on the 28 April 2017.
+The fifth Public Archaeology Twitter Conference (#PATC5 is to be held on the 29th May 2020.

 The conference will be taking place on Twitter, so you don’t need to be anywhere, or travel, or even get out of bed.